 Recent activity by users

-Recent activity gives you a transparent view of users’ activity on the portal, such as likes, comments and shares.
-The activity is shown for the period that you select to view the analytics for.
-You can use these updates to keep track of what’s happening on your portal and to respond quickly to any activity that may require your attention.
+You can use these updates to keep track of activities occurring on the portal and to respond quickly to any that may require attention.
 For example, if a viewer asks a question in the comment section of a video, you can see it and respond promptly.

 Portal statistics